Online journal devoted to type design, visual culture and typography

 3.08.2021Aaron Burns (1922–1991), co-founder and president of ITC, was a typographer and typography enthusiast who made a massive impact on the development of typography and type design in post-Soviet Russia.
 Today, few people are aware of this side of his work, so we invite the reader to take a closer look.
 A short essay by Maxim Zhukov on meeting the master, organizing exhibitions together and partnering on ITC Cyrillics. -

-30.10.2020“If one wanted to experiment freely with Cyrillic forms and rhythms, one would have to question commonly accepted practices and dare to think differently” — Irina Smirnova and Max Ilinov are mapping the intertwining roots of type design and calligraphy and discussing the unobvious. -
+30.10.2020“If one wanted to experiment freely with Cyrillic forms and rhythms, one would have to question commonly accepted practices and dare to think differently”—Irina Smirnova and Max Ilinov are mapping the intertwining roots of Cyrillic type design and calligraphy.
+This essay explores whether the Cyrillic script possesses its own distinct graphic language, analysing its diverse forms from liturgical book types to Avant-Garde letter-experiments.
+It argues that much Cyrillic type design today remains influenced by Latin-based rhythms and urges designers to engage more deeply with Cyrillic’s original writing traditions and distinctive formal logic. -

-21.09.2020The history has seen examples of inventions of writing for entire ethnic groups, however rare script has undergone as many transformations and reforms as the Cyrillic alphabet. -
+21.09.2020The history has seen examples of inventions of writing for entire ethnic groups, however rare script has undergone as many transformations and reforms as the Cyrillic alphabet.
+This essay traces the evolution of the Cyrillic alphabet from its 9th–10th-century origins in the First Bulgarian Empire through a series of major typographic reforms.
+It highlights key stages, including the script’s derivation from Greek uncial and Glagolitic, the pivotal impact of Peter the Great’s reform of 1708–10, and its gradual alignment with Latin-based typographic conventions. -

 26.03.2020‘A man of letters’ — used to call individuals in the Renaissance times who were engaged in critical thinking, reading, research, and human self-reflection about knowledge, life and society.
 That definition perfectly suits Peter Bilak: he writes, lectures, publishes, and more of that it reflects a literal one dimension of the term — he makes letters. -